NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Repository.md

 The Cart page can then be reached by clicking the Cart icon at the top right of the portal.

 At the upper-right of the page is a summary of all files currently in the cart:
-* Number of files.
+* Number of files
-* Number of cases associated with the files.
+* Number of cases associated with the files
-* Total file size.
+* Total file size

 The Cart page displays the file count by project and authorization level, as well as a table of all files that have been added to the Cart.
 Files can be removed from the Cart using the trash icons at the left of each file in the table or by selecting the "Remove from Cart" option at the top of the Cart page, which removes either all files or the unauthorized ones.